The MADD Workflow

 E2E tests Verify complete user journeys

-Schemas Verify data structure (JSON Schema, TypeScript)
+Schemas Verify data structure (JSON Schema, TypeScript, Zod)

 Runtime assertions Verify invariants in production